alvaroalmanza88/devops-app/README.md

 ![alt text](https://github.com/alvaroalmanza88/devops-app/blob/main/images/image1.2.png)

+The operator has to give information about the VPC where the EKS cluster will be deployed.

 The third one is to delete the the infra and application.

 The pipeline and ansible job is prepared to deploy the next architecture: